drcode/webfui/README.md

 ## Pinpoint Changes to the State

 As we've seen, in WebFUI the DOM is updated in a wholesale fashion from the program state, and the program state is updated wholesale from the DOM, as well.
 However, usually when we update our program state we want to do it in a pinpoint fashion.
-Because of this, the state returned from a dom watcher is actually a *delta* applied to the program state: If a key is left unmentioned, it is left with its previous value, in a recursive fashion.
+Because of this, the state returned from a DOM watcher is actually a *delta* applied to the program state: If a key is left unmentioned, it is left with its previous value, in a recursive fashion.
 To understand more about the model used for updating state using diffs, read the section on `webfui.state-patch` in [this document](https://docs.google.com/document/d/1KQn_saQurqgvxHiyuOZ7twK4K_w_VftBHrPKJolwEZ8).

 ## WebFUI Plugins